-A great afternoon at Shaw Festival

-page 9

-notllocal.com SEPTEMBER 27, 2023 Volume 5 • Issue 39
+A great afternoon at Shaw Festival page 9 notllocal.com SEPTEMBER 27, 2023 Volume 5 • Issue 39

-Museum moving forward on longawaited project Penny Coles The Local A \$10 million expansion of the Niagaraon-the-Lake Museum is expected to "usher in town support in applying a new era for one of the for grants, and spoke of a region's most beloved cultural institutions," and will enhance its ability to "showcase the rich history and vibrant culture of Niagara-on-the-Lake vened, and that was put while providing an even on hold, until this week, more engaging expe- when Kaufman anrience for visitors of all nounced plans to move ages."
+Sarah Kaufman and Sean Simpson show off a plaque that details the expansion and improvements coming to the museum, a \$10 million project.
+(Penny Coles) Museum moving forward on longawaited project Penny Coles The Local A \$10 million expansion of the Niagaraon-the-Lake Museum is expected to "usher in town support in applying a new era for one of the for grants, and spoke of a region's most beloved cultural institutions," and will enhance its ability to "showcase the rich history and vibrant culture of ages."
 It's been a long time in coming.
 Managing director and curator Sarto councillors in 2019, saying that the museum, founded in 1875 and housing one of the finest collections of early Canadian artifacts and archives in the most historic town in Canada, had outgrown its space.
 She was asking for fundraising component, necessary in order to obtain the grants expected to help fund the expansion.
-But COVID interforward.

-The museum "has been a cornerstone of our community for over ah Kaufman first spoke a century, preserving and celebrating the unique heritage of our historic

-Continued on page 10

-Flu, COVID vaccines coming to pharmacies near you

-Penny Coles The Local
+But COVID inter-Niagara-on-the-Lake vened, and that was put while providing an even on hold, until this week, more engaging expe- when Kaufman an-rience for visitors of all nounced plans to move forward.
+The museum "has been a cornerstone of our community for over ah Kaufman first spoke a century, preserving and celebrating the unique heritage of our historic Continued on page 10 Flu, COVID vaccines coming to pharmacies near you Penny Coles The Local fall season for flu, and started," she says, includearly.

-early.